-This article is part of our series on Lean Planning, where we will go into more detail on aspects of the Lean Planning process.
-For a comprehensive overview of Lean Planning, check out An Introduction to Lean Planning, and if you’re ready for part 2, read Lean Planning Step 2: Develop Your Business Tactics.
+This article is part of our series on Lean Planning, where we will go into more detail on the process.
+For a comprehensive overview, check out An Introduction to Lean Planning.

 What’s your business strategy?
 Success hinges on this key question, so you need to know the answer.

 Tim Berry, the founder of Palo Alto Software and one of my mentors, always says, “Strategy is focus.
 A good strategy is all about the opportunities that you decide not to pursue.”

 This has been great advice for me over the years.
 I’m always deluged with new—and seemingly good—ideas for things that we could do to grow the company.
 There are always new potential partnership opportunities, new feature ideas, and new marketing concepts to try.

 But, not all shiny new ideas should be implemented.
 And, with limited resources, you can only do so much.
 I’ve found that having a growth strategy for the business, and following it until it’s proven to be a bad strategy, has been critical to our growth.
 While proven strategies can feel stale after awhile, you need to be sure you’re not just changing strategies for the sake of change, but that you’re truly moving toward something smarter and better.

 So, having a strategy is important, but how do you develop it?
 At its core, business strategy is not as complicated as it sounds.
 It’s really just a fancy way of defining what your business does and how it does it.

 But, while the mechanics of business strategy are not that complicated, getting it right can mean the difference between success and failure.

 Unfortunately, too many businesses get started without really knowing.
 Some businesses get lucky and hit on a successful strategy right away, but the majority of business don’t get it right on the first try, which leads to wasted time, money, and potentially business failure.